How to Fix 403 Forbidden Error on Google Chrome

 6. Verify A Record

-If your domain name points to a wrong IP address and you don’t have access to see the content, then a 403 error will occur.
+If your domain name points to the wrong IP address and you don’t have access to view the content, a 403 error will occur.
 You need to ensure that your domain name points to the correct IP address.

 A virus may be another reason for the 403 error.
 If your WordPress site is infected by malware, it may continuously inject unwanted code into your .htaccess file.
 Because of this, even if you repair the file using the primary method we provided, the error will remain.